How does WSDOT address transportation noise?

 - Type 2 projects, or "noise retrofit" walls, are constructed for neighborhoods built prior to May 14, 1976, before traffic noise was evaluated on projects.
 We manage the list of eligible projects and help prioritize them based on cost-effectiveness.
 Projects are selected and funded by the legislature.

-- We obtain noise variances from local jurisdictions that allow night time construction work when traffic or safety issues prevent some, or all, of the work from occurring during the day.
+- We obtain noise variances from local jurisdictions that allow night time construction work when traffic or safety issues prevent work from occurring during the day.

 - Monitor underwater noise from pile driving.
 The BA Noise Assessment Guidance and the Underwater Noise Monitoring Plan template (doc 319 kb) and Cover Letter (doc 22 kb) have additional information.